-A. Actively encourage and promote the use the Short Break Care Passport as part of their booking process for any activity and to refer to this in any promotional material.
-Use of the passport by providers in this way will be monitored at contract reviews.

-B. Register, complete and update as required the appropriate records on the Family Information Service which is part of the Dorset Local Offer.

-C. Share all details of activities and promotional materials with the Xchange team.

-D. Become part of the Short Break provider group, take an active part and regularly attend the meetings.

-E. Ensure that the views of young people who attend Short Break activities and their families are systematically collected after an event in a suitably agreed method that provides and records information regarding the activity, in relation to stated outcomes and which also records the benefits to the family.
-This information shall be collected in an impartial way and when analysed shall clearly show the views of all of the children attending, and their families.

-F. Adopt and adhere to the inclusion vision of Dorset Council which includes:

-- All children who are disabled and their families shall be empowered to live the lives they choose to live and shall be supported to achieve their full potential within the communities they live. - To achieve this vision Dorset Council works towards removing the barriers to inclusion imposed by society which may prevent families and children who are disabled in achieving their full potential. - All Providers shall have clearly defined working practices and goals that effectively work to break down the barriers to inclusion experienced by children and young people who are disabled and their families.

-G. Develop their service delivery with the input of service users who shall be encouraged and enabled to participate in the planning and development of their short breaks.
-Providers will be expected to adhere to the following principles:

-- Provide a range of effective opportunities (as agreed in the Service Specification) for children and young people, parents and carers to become involved in; service planning, design and delivery, to readily access and influence the decision-making structures of the service/organisation and to ensure that their contributions are fully recognised, valued and celebrated. - Provide and promote effective and timely training and development opportunities where relevant at all levels of the Provider's organisation, to develop staff skills around the active and influential participation of children and young people, parents and carers. - Ensure that consultation data and information is made available to Dorset Council and other partners. - Produce and share case studies of what has occurred as a result of the implementation of the principles and the participation of children and young people, parents and carers with nominated officers.
+- A. Actively encourage and promote the use the Short Break Care Passport as part of their booking process for any activity and to refer to this in any promotional material.
+Use of the passport by providers in this way will be monitored at contract reviews. - B. Register, complete and update as required the appropriate records on the Family Information Service which is part of the Dorset Local Offer.
+As digital developments take place at Dorset Council, providers will be expected to adapt accordingly so that families are able to access and book sessions in the most convenient manner. - C. Share all details of activities and promotional materials with the Xchange team. - D. Become part of the Short Break provider group, take an active part and regularly attend the meetings. - E. Ensure that the views of young people who attend Short Break activities and their families are systematically collected after an event in a suitably agreed method that provides and records information regarding the activity, in relation to stated outcomes and which also records the benefits to the family.
+This information shall be collected in an impartial way and when analysed shall clearly show the views of all of the children attending, and their families. - F. Comply with the Dorset Council Short Breaks Service Statement - G. Adopt and adhere to the inclusion vision of Dorset Council which includes: - All children and young people who are disabled and their families shall be empowered to live the lives they choose to live and shall be supported to achieve their full potential within the communities they live. - To achieve this vision Dorset Council works towards removing the barriers to inclusion imposed by society which may prevent families and children who are disabled in achieving their full potential. - All Providers shall have clearly defined working practices and goals that effectively work to break down the barriers to inclusion experienced by children and young people who are disabled and their families. - H. Develop their service delivery with the input of service users who shall be encouraged and enabled to participate in the planning and development of their short breaks.
+Providers will be expected to adhere to the following principles: - Provide a range of effective opportunities (as agreed in the Service Specification) for children and young people, parents and carers to become involved in; service planning, design and delivery, to readily access and influence the decision-making structures of the service/organisation and to ensure that their contributions are fully recognised, valued and celebrated. - Provide and promote effective and timely training and development opportunities where relevant at all levels of the Provider's organisation, to develop staff skills around the active and influential participation of children and young people, parents and carers. - Ensure that consultation data and information is made available to Dorset Council and other partners. - Produce and share case studies of what has occurred as a result of the implementation of the principles and the participation of children and young people, parents and carers with nominated officers. - I. Ensure that their Short break provision is culturally appropriate so that it meets the racial, cultural, linguistic and religious needs of disabled children and their families.